qiqi1023t/test/tool/postprocessing/README.md

 ### Deal with surface level data

-* copy 'extract.sh' to the run directory, e.g.:
+* copy 'extract.sh' to the run directory:

 ```
 cp extract.sh $WORK_DIRECTORY
 ```

 * run the script extract.sh to get the separate temperature/u/v file in the sub-directory:

 ```